vercel/next.js/docs/basic-features/data-fetching/getStaticPaths.md

 `getStaticPaths` can only be exported from a **page**.
 You **cannot** export it from non-page files.

-You must use export `getStaticPaths` as a standalone function — it will **not** work if you add `getStaticPaths` as a property of the page component.
+Note that you must use export `getStaticPaths` as a standalone function — it will **not** work if you add `getStaticPaths` as a property of the page component.

 ## Runs on every request in development